-So you want to write for Shopify’s Web Design and Development Blog?
+So you want to write for the Shopify Partner Blog?
 Well, you’re in the right place!

-We help web designers, developers, marketers, and professionals in the ecommerce industry grow their business, by providing them with in-depth technical tutorials, actionable advice, and business how-tos.
+We help developers, particularly those who build and work with Shopify apps, and other technical professionals in the ecommerce industry grow their businesses by providing them with in-depth technical tutorials, actionable advice, and business how-tos.

-We publish two long-form articles per week, which are authored by Shopify staff, Shopify Partners, Shopify Developers, and industry experts.
+We publish four or more long-form articles per month, which are authored by Shopify staff, Shopify Partners, Shopify Developers, and industry experts.

-If you'd like to guest post on the Web Design and Development Blog, please read this page before sending in your pitch.
+If you'd like to guest post on the Shopify Partner Blog, please read this page before sending in your pitch.
 We will not consider submissions that do not follow our guidelines.